 We make a bigger mess by trying the quick fix.
 And that takes a really long time to solve.
 Avoidance makes a problem that much more agonizing.
 It makes it last forever!

-Shit is going to happen in your life.
+Stuff is going to happen in your life.
 Think about what might work for you.
-Exercise, meditation, reading, writing, talking, group therapy, listing what we are grateful for, giving back and helping others are all strategies that have a track record for working.
+Exercise, meditation, reading, writing, talking, group therapy, listing what we are grateful for, giving back, and helping others are all strategies that have a track record for working.
 Pick one!
 Think of something else that would replace that which is the unhealthy strategy.
 Get into something you like such as traveling or camping.